ECE444-2021Fall/project1-education-pathways-group-14-commuters/CONTRIBUTION.md

 5. Make sure your code lints.
 6. Issue that pull request!

-## Any contributions you make will be under the ??????
-Software License

 ## Report bugs using Github's [issues](https://github.com/ECE444-2021Fall/project1-education-pathways-group-14-commuters/issues)
 We use GitHub issues to track public bugs.
 Report a bug by [opening a new issue](); it's that easy!